Review

 astrology.
 This should not come as a surprising and/or shocking

-revelation; since, along with being a mystic, Nostradamus
+revelation; since, along with being a mystic, Nostradamus was

-was a specific type
+used by Nostradamus was a specific type of astrology practiced

-of astrology practiced in France during the 16th Century.
+in France during the 16th Century.

 2.